JSON033/Java-Multi-Threaded-Chat-Server/README.md

 # Java Multi-Threaded Chat Server

-## Java based internet chat application with multi-threading allowing any number of clients with broadcasting
+## -Java based internet chat application with multi-threading allowing any number of clients with broadcasting

 ## Use of ServerSocket, Socket, DataInputStream and DataOutputStream, connecting Client and Server following TCP protocol and OSI model.